This Black History Month, teach your Spanish students about the rich cultural heritage of Black people in Latin America and the Caribbean.

 Alejandra Robles is a musician and songwriter who has become an essential voice for the Afro-descendant community in Mexico and beyond.
 In 1978, she was born in Juchitán de Zaragoza, Oaxaca, Mexico, surrounded by her community's cultural heritage.

-Join the movement and honor the rich cultural legacy of the Afro-Mexican community by listening to Alejandra Robles’ song, “No me conoces.”
+Support the Afro-Mexican community's cultural legacy by listening to Alejandra Robles’ song, “No me conoces.”

 Eva Ayllón: The Peruvian Singer Celebrating Afro-Peruvian Culture

 Eva Ayllón is a Peruvian singer, songwriter, and guitarist, and another influential Latin American musician.
-She was born in Lima, Peru, in 1955 and developed an early passion for Afro-Peruvian music, a genre that combines African, Spanish, and indigenous musical elements.
-Ayllón's powerful voice, which blends African and Spanish influences, has captivated Peruvian and international audiences.
+Born in Lima, Peru, Ayllón developed an early passion for Afro-Peruvian music.
+The genre artfully combines African, Spanish, and indigenous musical elements.
+Her powerful voice, which blends African and Spanish influences, has captivated Peruvian and international audiences.

-Throughout her career, Ayllón has recorded numerous albums that showcase her unique style and pay tribute to the rich musical heritage of Peru.
-Her powerful performances and dynamic live shows have earned her widespread recognition, and she is regarded as one of the most important voices in Latin American music.
+Ayllón has recorded numerous albums that pay tribute to the rich musical heritage of Peru.
+Her powerful performances have earned her widespread recognition as one of the most important voices in Latin American music.

 Besides her music and voice, Ayllón has been a vocal advocate for preserving and promoting Afro-Peruvian culture.
 Her work has contributed to preserving Peruvian musical traditions and raising awareness of this genre.
-Her dedication and passion for her craft have inspired countless others, as well as being a mentor to many young musicians.
+Her dedication and passion have inspired countless others, and she is a mentor to many young musicians.

 Celia Cruz: The Cuban-American Icon of Latin Music

 Celia Cruz was a Cuban-American singer and one of the most iconic figures in Latin music.
-Born in Havana, Cuba, in 1925, Cruz began her music career in the 1940s as a member of the Conjunto Sonora Matancera.
-She quickly gained recognition for her powerful voice and vibrant stage presence, earning her the nickname "La Guarachera de Cuba."
+Cruz began her music career in the 1940s as a member of the Conjunto Sonora Matancera.
+She quickly gained recognition for her powerful voice, earning her the nickname "La Guarachera de Cuba."

-In the 1950s, Cruz moved to Mexico and continued her successful career before settling in the United States in the 1960s.
-She became a legendary figure in Latin music and was known for her signature Afro-Cuban style and upbeat performances.
-Throughout her career, Cruz recorded more than 80 albums, won multiple Grammy Awards, and was awarded numerous honors for her contributions to Latin music.
+Cruz moved to Mexico and continued her successful career before settling in the United States in the 1960s.
+She became a legendary figure in Latin music known for her signature Afro-Cuban style and upbeat performances.
+Cruz recorded more than 80 albums, won multiple Grammy Awards, and received many honors for contributing to Latin music.

-Cruz is considered one of the greatest salsa singers of all time and profoundly influenced Latin music.
-She popularized the genre and brought Afro-Cuban music to the world stage, introducing millions of fans to the rich cultural heritage of Cuba.
-Her music continues to be celebrated, and her legacy symbolizes pride and cultural identity for the Latin American community.
-In 2023, she will become the first Afro-Latina to be on US currency.
+Many consider Cruz to be one of the greatest salsa singers of all time.
+She popularized the genre and brought Afro-Cuban music to the world stage.
+People still love her music today, and the Latin American community regards her as a symbol of pride and cultural identity.
+In 2023, she became the first Afro-Latina to be on US currency.

 Amara la Negra: The Child of Immigrants Making an Impact

-Amara la Negra is a Dominican-American singer and actress best known for her appearance on the reality show Love & Hip Hop: Miami.
-Born in Miami, Florida, she started her music career at a young age, drawing inspiration from her Afro-Latina heritage and her experiences growing up in the United States.
+Amara la Negra is a Dominican-American singer and actress.
+She is best known for her appearance on the reality show Love & Hip Hop: Miami.
+She was born in Miami, Florida and began her music career when she was young.
+She is influenced by her Afro-Latina background and her life in the US.

-Amara la Negra's music is known for its bold and confident sound, showcasing her amazing vocals and distinctive Afro-Latina style.
+Amara la Negra's music is celebrated for its bold and confident sound, which showcases her amazing vocals.
 She often addresses issues facing the Afro-Latino community in her music and activism, including body positivity, self-confidence, and cultural representation.

 ChocQuibTown: Art as a Means of Expressing Social and Political Issues

 Choquibtown is a Colombian hip-hop, reggaetón, and alternative music band formed in Cali, Colombia, in 2002.
 The band consists of three members: Gloria Estefan, Carlos "Tostao" Valencia, and Miguel "Slow" Martínez.
-Choquibtown is known for its unique blend of traditional Colombian sounds with modern hip-hop, reggaetón, and alternative music.
+Choquibtown has gained recognition for blending traditional Colombian sounds with modern hip-hop, reggaetón, and alternative music.

 The band gained national and international recognition in 2009 with the release of their first album, Somos Pacífico.
 Their music quickly gained popularity for its energetic beats and socially conscious lyrics that address poverty, corruption, and inequality.
-Since then, Choquibtown has become one of the most noteworthy bands in Colombia, performing at major music festivals and winning numerous awards.
+Since then, Choquibtown has become one of the most noteworthy bands in Colombia.
+They've performed at major music festivals and won numerous awards.

 Bring the Beauty of Afrolatinidad to Life in the World Language Classroom

 Afro-Latino culture is a melting pot of influences that have shaped its rich traditions and art.
-These six Afro-Latino artists pushed the boundaries of creative expression and showcased the beauty and power of their cultural heritage.
+These six Afro-Latino artists push the boundaries of creativity and showcase the beauty of their cultural heritage..
 Join us in celebrating them this Black History Month!

 Do you want more culturally relevant resources?
 Join the Language Is Limitless community and be a part of celebrating the diversity of cultures and perspectives around the world.

-Former Spanish teacher based in Columbia, MD.
-She holds a Bachelor of Arts in Spanish Language and Literature from la Universidad del Zulia and a Master's degree in Spanish Linguistics from the University of Colorado at Boulder.
-Her interests include SEL education in the world language classroom, theater, and how to make the world a less scary place.
+A former Spanish teacher who is currently based in the Washington DC metropolitan area.
+She has a Bachelor of Arts degree in Spanish Language and Literature from la Universidad del Zulia and a Master's degree in Spanish Linguistics from the University of Colorado at Boulder.
+Her interests include SEL education in the world language classroom, theater, and finding ways to make the world a less scary place.

 Explore more related to this authorFiled Under